static-frame/static-frame/doc/source/articles/serialize.md

 ![NPY Encoding](serialize/npy-components.png "NPY Encoding")

-Given a NPZ file named "frame.npz", we can extract that binary data by reading the NPY file from the NPZ with the standard library's ``ZipFile``:
+Given a NPZ file named "frame.npz", we can extract the binary data by reading the NPY file from the NPZ with the standard library's ``ZipFile``:

 ```python
 >>> from zipfile import ZipFile